-University of British Columbia now accepts 6 KCPC courses as pre-requisites toward their Masters program in counseling.
+University of British Columbia often accepts KCPC courses as pre-requisites toward their Graduate programs in counseling.
 Courses may be eligible for transfer to other colleges and universities at the discretion of the Admission Departments at those institutions.

 "Quote"

 No man is so foolish but he may sometimes give another good counsel, and no man so wise that he may not easily err if he takes no other counsel than his own.
 He that is taught only by himself has a fool for a master.